Movatterモバイル変換

 Connectivity

-Most wireless cameras need Wi-Fi to work.
+Most battery cameras need Wi-Fi to work.
 Some security cameras can operate on PoE or Power over Ethernet, but then they won't be wireless, so a strong Wi-Fi network is important.
 This usually depends on your router more than your cams, but keep in mind Wi-Fi signals need to reach across exterior walls, sometimes multiple obstacles.
 Our Wi-Fi works well for exterior cams at ranges of 30 to 50 feet, but your results may vary so try to be a little flexible with placement and always test Wi-Fi before you drill.

 Privacy and security